-All data about mounted file system are stored in a superblock object.
-Usually those data correspond to the data stored in a superblock of the external memory device file system.
-There are however inmemory file systems, like sysfs and procfs, that don't have a physical superblock.
+All data about a mounted file system are stored in a superblock object.
+Usually, these data correspond to the data stored in a superblock of the external memory device file system.
+There are however in-memory file systems, like sysfs and procfs, that don't have a physical superblock.
 In their cases the content of the superblock object is generated on the fly.
-The superblock object type is defined by the struct super_block structure.
-It has several members that store such data as: the identifier of the device where the file system is, the maximal size of the file in this file system, the identifier of the file system type, the number of active references to the file system, etc. One of the most important fields of this structure is the s op member, that points to the superblock operations object, also called the superblock method table.
-This object is in fact a structure of the struct super operations type.
-Each member of this structure points to a function invoked when the kernel has to perform some operation of the superblock.
+The superblock object type is defined by the struct super\block structure.
+It has several members that store such data as: the identifier of the device where the file system is located, the maximum size of the file in this file system, the identifier of the file system type, the number of active references to the file system, etc. One of the most important fields of this structure is the s\op member, that points to the superblock operations object, also called the superblock method table.
+This object is in fact a structure of the struct super\operations type.
+Each member of this structure points to a function invoked when the kernel has to perform some operation on the superblock.